Click Here To Schedule A Consultation

 How long do facial fillers last?

-Facial fillers are a semi-permanent cosmetic treatment.
-Most hyaluronic acid dermal fillers last between six and twelve months, ultimately depending on the metabolism of the patient and the amount of dermal filler product that was used for their treatment.
-The most commonly used HA dermal fillers include Juvederm and Restylane products, both of which typically last up to a year.
-The area into which a facial filler is injected can also influence the longevity of the filler.
-HA fillers like Juvederm Voluma and Restylane Lyft can last up to one year when injected into the midface.
-Restylane injections under the eyes, in the tear trough, last six to nine months.
+Facial filler injections provide temporary or semi-permanent results, depending on the type of dermal filler used.
+Most hyaluronic acid dermal fillers produce cosmetic effects that last between six and twelve months, ultimately depending on the metabolism of the patient and the amount of dermal filler product that was used for their rejuvenation treatment.
+The most commonly used HA dermal fillers include Juvederm and Restylane products, typically lasting up to a year.
+The area into which a facial filler is injected can also influence the filler’s longevity.
+HA fillers like Juvederm Voluma and Restylane Lyft can last up to one year when injected into the midface—Restylane injections in the undereye area last six to nine months.
 Juvederm Ultra Plus lasts approximately one year when used for lip enhancement.

-Cosmetic injectables that are composed of substances like calcium hydroxylapatite and poly-L-lactic acid, such as Radiesse and Sculptra, respectively, usually last longer than hyaluronic acid dermal fillers.
-Radiesse and Sculptra injections generally last for up to two years and, like hyaluronic acid fillers, they are considered to be semi-permanent treatments.
+Cosmetic injectables that are composed of substances like calcium hydroxylapatites and poly-L-lactic acids, such as Radiesse and Sculptra, respectively, usually last longer than hyaluronic acid dermal fillers.
+Radiesse and Sculptra injections generally last two to five years and are considered semi-permanent treatments.
 The fact that dermal fillers are semi-permanent rather than permanent is considered a great benefit.
 As we age, our skin concerns, needs, and aesthetics evolve.
 The semi-permanence of dermal fillers allows for adaptability in your cosmetic treatment plan.
 As your cosmetic goals shift over time, Dr. Green will adjust your custom treatment plan so that you consistently get stunning, natural-looking, and long-lasting results.

 Which facial fillers last the longest?